-To continue working with peers across the sector to share and learn on the best practice approaches to tackle Modern Slavery within supply chains.
+To continue working with peers across the sector to share and learn about the best practice approaches to tackle Modern Slavery within supply chains.

-This Statement has been approved and published by Oxford Brookes University and will continue to be reviewed and approved on an annual basis.
+This Statement has been approved by the Vice Chancellors Group and published by Oxford Brookes University and will continue to be reviewed and approved on an annual basis.